 ・Yoshida Trail: July 1 to September 14, 2015

 ・Subashiri, Gotemba and Fujinomiya Trails: July 10 to September 10, 2015

 Climbing Mount Fuji is very popular not only among Japanese but also foreign tourists, who seem to make up more than a third of all hikers.
 The peak season for climbing Mount Fuji is during the school vacations which last from around July 20 to the end of August.
 The peak of the peak is reached during the Obon Week in mid August, when climbers literally have to stand in queues at some passages.

 While you may want to avoid the Obon Week, we believe that by avoiding the crowds in general, you would miss out one of the most interesting aspects of climbing Mount Fuji, which is the camaraderie and unique experience of ascending the mountain among hundreds of equally minded people from across the world.

 In order to encounter neither too large nor too small crowds, we recommend to climb Mount Fuji on a weekday in the first half of July before the start of the school vacations.
 The downside of a climb in early July is the weather, which tends to be somewhat more unstable than later in the season.

 Some mountain huts open a few days before the start of the official climbing season and/or remain open until around mid September.
-Public transportation, is considerably less frequent or non-existent outside of the official climbing season, although off-season service has improved in recent years, especially during September.
+Public transportation, is considerably less frequent or non-existent outside of the official climbing season.

 While there is usually no snow on Mount Fuji from late June until October, temperatures at the summit can drop to far below zero in the shoulder seasons.
 Only experienced hikers should consider the ascent in late June or September.
 If there is snow on the mountain, appropriate mountaineering equipment and experience is required.